danielsnick3/linked-blog-starter-md/Nagoblin.md

 1. This creature performs a palm strike
 2. This creature performs a horizontal chop, an affected target must make a dc 18 strength saving throw or be proned.

-2/5H: This ability gains 5 feet of reach for each blood threshold crossed.
-If this ability hits an airborne enemy, deal double damage.
+Heavy Slash: This ability gains 5 feet of reach for each blood threshold crossed.
+If this ability hits an airborne enemy it deals double damage.

-6H:
+Meteor Slash: As an action, this creature raises their sword toward the heavens swinging down in a line in front of them.
+Enemies caught in the slash take 5d8 slashing damage and must succeed on a dc 18 strength saving throw or be dazed for 1 round

 Far Slash: As an action this creature performs a 3-step assault
-1. fs
+1. This creature performs a thrust dealing 1d8 piercing damage
-2. fs2
+2. This creature performs a rising diagonal slash dealing 2d8 slashing damage
-3. dc 16 constitution saving throw or be dazed for 1 round
+3. This creature performs a falling diagonal slash dealing 3d8 slashing damage.
+An affected creature must succeed on a dc 16 constitution saving throw or be dazed for 2 rounds.
+This daze may be cleansed if Nagoblin take a total of 50 damage from enemies or fails a saving throw.

 Special Moves